deep5050/awesome-homescreens/CONTRIBUTING.md

 **You should not upload:**
-- screenshots with any personal images as wallpaer.
+- screenshots with any personal images as wallpaper.
 - screenshots with any personal information visible.
 - Any text or images that harm any religions' believe.
 - Any harmful widget scripts.